 - Science track (Bachelor of Science degree)

 The Science track focuses on developing the skills and tools necessary to use the new technologies associated with management of resources and development of alternative energies and distribution systems.
 This track stresses a broad training in chemistry, physical sciences and mathematics.
-Detailed curriculum information (PDF).
+Sustainability Studies Science Major Detailed Curriculum Information.

 - Humanities/Social Sciences track (Bachelor of Arts degree)

 The Humanities/Social Sciences track is designed for a student whose interests are related to the economic and social changes that are likely to occur as our fossil fuel based economy evolves to include more sustainable forms of energy and resources.
-Detailed curriculum information (PDF).
+Sustainability Studies HSS Major Detailed Curriculum Information.

 Post-Otterbein opportunities for students include: